When NOT to build an app

 Next, we move onto the question of existing competition.
 Let’s use a real example here, within the app industry, every agency has at one point in time had a lead approach them and say they have the next Facebook or Instagram, it’s pretty much a guarantee.
 You then dive a bit deeper into their idea and it turns out it’s pretty much the exact same platform, but with ever so slight changes, or perhaps an added feature.
 Now, this might improve the app, but is it a big enough change to persuade Facebook and Instagram’s billion plus users to jump ship?
 Probably not.
-You also have to consider that the existing competition, with their existing user base, can pivot a lot faster than you can create, build and market.
+You also have to consider that the existing competition, with their existing user base, can pivot a lot faster (we have an entire blog on this!) than you can create, build and market.
 Therefore, if you put out an app with some slight changes, chances are, they can do something similar and get it out to their existing users so they don’t even have to jump ship.

 It’s not unusual that someone will approach us with an idea for an app, we’ll discuss the idea in more detail and then it’ll come to the budget side of things.
 This is where most people simply do not realise how expensive apps are to build, especially for an agency that keeps all development in-house like we do, subtly flex…

 Without getting too crude in terms of numbers, it is not uncommon for apps to be in the hundreds of thousands, with even the most basic apps starting around the £50,000 mark, stay tuned on this as we’ll be releasing a blog outlining app costs in the near future.
 These numbers are just the development costs, you then have the regular updates to ensure you’re meeting the App store and Play store requirements, hosting costs, continuous improvement costs (once you build an app you have to keep improving it, otherwise it’ll slowly die).
 These costs can easily mount up into the tens of thousands per year.